Glossary of Texas A&M University terms: Y

 Texas A&M's equivalent of cheerleaders – These elected students, three seniors and two juniors, lead the student body in synchronized yells throughout all sporting events and yell practices.
 While all yell leaders on the main campus have been men, a woman has served as one at the school's branch campus in Galveston.
-Note that the university has an all female competitive cheerleading squad called Texas A&M Cheer Squad, which has won several NCA National Championships including the 2023 event.
+Note that the university has an all female competitive cheerleading squad called Texas A&M Cheer Squad, which has won several NCA National Championships, including the 2023 event where they got the second highest score of the competition.
 This cheer squad does not perform at athletic events whereas yell leaders do.